pnolan89/chatty-app/README.md

 - Users can update their display names
 - Messages can include images, either by:
 -- Providing links in the message text, or...
--- Beginning a message with the '/gif' command, followed by some text for the Gify API to search from
+-- Beginning a message with the '/gif' command, followed by some text for the Giphy API to search from
 - A display that shows the current number of connected users

 ### Project Stack